nortikin/sverchok/docs/nodes/logic/evolver.rst

 Options
 -------

+**Re-use population**: When enabled the first generation will be the last generation of the previous analysis.

 **Output all generations**: When enabled the node will output all the members of all the generations.
 When disabled it will only return the last generation of members

 Inputs